Bureau of Prisons, Department of Justice.

 Executive Orders 12866, 13563, and 13771

 This regulation will not have substantial direct effect on the States, on the relationship between the national government and the States, or on distribution of power and responsibilities among the various levels of government.
-Therefore, under Executive Order 13132, this regulation does not have sufficient federalism implications to warrant the preparation of a Federalism Assessment.
+Under Executive Order 13132, we determine that this regulation does not have sufficient federalism implications to warrant the preparation of a Federalism Assessment.

 Regulatory Flexibility Act